What is illegal eviction?

 Illegal eviction is defined in the Protection from Eviction Act 1977.
 It is a criminal offence.

-Illegal eviction occurs when a landlord or another person deprives a residential occupier of their occupation of the property without following the correct legal process.
+Illegal eviction occurs when a landlord or another person deprives, or attempts to deprive, a residential occupier of their occupation of the property without following the correct legal process.

 A residential occupier is defined as ‘a person occupying the premises as a residence, whether under a contract or by virtue of any enactment or rule of law giving him the right to remain in occupation or restricting the right of any other person to recover possession of the premises'.
 This definition applies to both tenants and licensees.